 Some countries require breeding dogs to complete specific temperament tests to prove suitability for breeding.

 What health testing has been done on the parents?
 Are the results available online?

 Some test results may not be available in online databases.
-The OFA database is a great start in your research and the database will list some of the additional tests if the breeder submits the results.
+The OFA database is a great start in your research in the USA & Canada.
 Most reputable breeders clearly list health results on their web sites or in litter announcements.
-It is important to ask for proof of testing (see the listing online or a copy of the certificates).
-Dogs listed in our database have had health testing verified prior to listing however you should still ask for the information.
+It is important to ask for verifiable proof of testing (see the listing online or a copy of the certificates).

 - Benign Familial Juvenile Epilepsy (BFJE)